Last Updated on

 - Picture in picture digital zoom with a Stream Vision app that connects scope to smart device

-The Accolade is a high-end thermal biocular made for professional use.
+The Accolade is a high-end thermal imaging biocular made for professional use.
 It’s rugged, long-ranging, and up to every challenge.

 - 8x zoom